Zanthoxylum acanthopodium

 Zanthoxylum acanthopodium, or andaliman, is a flowering plant in the family Rutaceae.
-Its range includes southwestern China, Bangladesh, Bhutan, north and northeastern India, Nepal, Laos, Myanmar, northern Thailand, Vietnam, Indonesia (northern Sumatran highlands), and Peninsular Malaysia.
+Its range includes southwestern China, Bangladesh, Bhutan, north and northeastern India, Nepal, Laos, Myanmar, northern Thailand, Vietnam, Indonesia (northern Sumatra highlands), and Peninsular Malaysia.

 Distribution

 The plant is found in Guangxi, Guizhou, Sichuan, Tibet, and Yunnan in China.
 It is spread across Northeast India, i.e., Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Sikkim.
 It is also found Nepal and in Uttar Pradesh and West Bengal in India.

 Much like the closely related Sichuan pepper (Zanthoxylum bungeanum), the seed pericarps are used as spices in cooking and have a similar tongue-numbing characteristic.
 However, the andaliman flavour in cooking has lemon-like notes (similar to those of lemon grass) and hints of the aromatic pandan leaf.

 In local culture

 In Nagaland, it is called ganyǎ in the Angami language.